 Contact Us Today

-For more information or affordable rekeying or lock replacements, contact NJ Locksmith.
-We serve all serve all suburbs in Kingsford, Alexandria and Darlinghurst with affordable locksmith services.
-Our locksmiths are licensed and bonded and have years of experience in the industry, offering top quality solutions on all types and sizes of locksmith jobs.
+For more information or affordable rekeying in Sydney or lock replacements, contact NJ Locksmith.
+We serve all serve all suburbs in Mascot, Inner West, Kingsford, Alexandria and Darlinghurst with affordable locksmith services.
+Our eastern suburbs locksmiths are licensed and bonded and have years of experience in the industry, offering top quality solutions on all types and sizes of locksmith jobs.